Modeling non-stationarities in high-frequency financial time series

 and

 for $\alpha_L=\hat{\alpha}_L=1.72$.
 Remarkably all the five distributions approximately collapse into a single one.
-It is worth noting that this result shows that the scaling, found in the S\&P 500 data by Mantegna and Stanley seventeen years ago, still aproximately holds in a different market and in a completely different period.
-In this case, we do not run hypothesis test because an eye inspection of Fig. \ref{Fig:Scaling}(c) is sufficient to conclude that the L\'evy stable fit is only approximately valid.
+We use the Kolmogorov-Smirnov test to study the null hypothesis of identically distributed rescaled data; the results are shown in Table \ref{Tab:Fig7c}.
+The null hypothesis is rejected only in the following cases: $\Delta t = 3s$ and $\Delta t = 5s$, $\Delta t = 3s$ and $\Delta t = 10s$, $\Delta t = 3s$ and $\Delta t = 30s$.
+It is worth noting that this result shows that the scaling, found in the S\&P 500 data by Mantegna and Stanley more than twenty years ago \cite{Mantegna95}, still approximately holds in a different market and in a completely different period.
+We do not run hypothesis tests on the L\'evy stable distribution because an eye inspection of Fig \ref{Fig:Scaling}(c) is sufficient to conclude that the L\'evy stable fit is not matching the rescaled data.

-\section{Descriptive Conditional and Bivariate Statistics}
+\section{Descriptive conditional and bivariate statistics}

 Inspired by \cite{Bertram04,Bertram05}, in order to study the time variations of the returns during a typical trading day, we use a simple technique.
 We divide the trading day into equally spaced and non-overlapping intervals of length $\delta t$ for $\delta t= 3, 5, 10, 30, 300, 600, 900, 1200, 1500$ and $1800$ s.
 Let $K$ be number of intervals and $N_k$ the number of transaction in each interval $k$.
 For each interval we evaluate the $\gamma(k)$ indicator as a measure of volatility. $\gamma(k)$ is defined as